 Document Everything Before Each Move

-Take photos and create a written inventory of the customer's belongings before loading.
-Note any existing damage to items and get the customer to sign off on the inventory.
-This protects you from claims for pre-existing damage and speeds up legitimate claims.
+Photograph the customer's belongings and create a written inventory before loading.
+Note any pre-existing damage and have the customer sign off.
+This protects you from claims for damage that existed before you touched anything and speeds up legitimate claims.

 2

-Match Goods in Transit Limits to Load Values
+Match Goods in Transit Limits to Actual Load Values

-Ensure your goods in transit cover reflects the actual value of customer belongings you carry.
-A typical Australian household move involves $50,000 - $200,000+ worth of contents.
-Under-insuring saves a small amount on premium but creates massive exposure.
+Ensure your goods in transit cover reflects the real value of customer belongings you carry.
+A typical Australian household move involves $60,000 to $250,000 worth of contents.
+Under-insuring saves a small amount on premium but creates massive financial exposure.

 3

-Quality moving blankets, trolleys, straps, and protective wrapping reduce the likelihood of damage claims.
-Proper equipment also reduces employee injury risk.
-Insurers may look favourably on businesses that invest in professional moving equipment.
+Professional furniture blankets, trolleys, straps and protective wrapping reduce the likelihood of damage claims.
+Proper equipment also lowers the risk of employee injury.
+Insurers may view businesses that invest in professional moving equipment more favourably.

 4